MVRsimulation Terrain Tools for Esri® ArcGIS® version 2.0 contains the following new features and enhancements:

 - Automatic generation of LODs for runway features.

-With this release MVRsimulation makes available its library of City Engine rule packages (rpks), which were created in recent years for several terrain datasets.
-You can obtain these .rpks from MVRsimulation’s Download Server.
-(If you need an account on the Download Server, click here to fill out a request form.)
+With this release MVRsimulation is making available its library of City Engine rule packages (rpks), which were created in recent years for several terrain datasets.
+You can obtain these .rpks on MVRsimulation’s Download Server, in /Software/Terrain Tools/.

 Composite of MVRsimulation's virtual Amarillo International Airport: 5 mm, 2 cm, and 30 cm imagery of the airport in Terrain Tools 2.0 for ArcGIS, the resulting compiled 3D terrain of the airport rendered in VRSG (both textured and wireframe views), and one of the geospecific airport models displayed in Model Viewer.

-Using Terrain Tools for Esri ArcGIS, version 2.0., MVRsimulation has built a new geospecific 3D dataset of Rick Husband Amarillo International Airport (KAMA), and the city of Amarillo, TX, which is available to customers with active software maintenance.
+Using Terrain Tools for Esri ArcGIS, version 2.0., MVRsimulation has built a new geospecific 3D dataset of Rick Husband Amarillo International Airport (KAMA), and the city of Amarillo, TX, which will soon be available to customers with active software maintenance.

 Current Terrain Tools customers on active maintenance can obtain the latest release of Terrain Tools version 2.0 by downloading the software from their account on MVRsimulation's Download Server.
 Terrain Tools version 2.0 is also delivered on a USB hard drive.
 Contact MVRsimulation for further information.